BIGJRA/BIGJRA.github.io/rejuv.md

 This can be a scary battle: Lycanroc is guaranteed one turn of safety plus an attack boost.
 If you can knock that out, the defensive core of Mega Venusaur, Tentacruel, and Dragalge are all intense!
-The good news is there isn’t really anything preventing you from decimating her team with Earthquake, so if you can knock out Lycanroc and slow down Tentacruel somehow you might be able to sweep from there.
+The good news is there isn't really anything preventing you from decimating her team with Earthquake, so if you can knock out Lycanroc and slow down Tentacruel somehow you might be able to sweep from there.